abarker/typped/doc/sphinx_docs/calculator_example.rst

        read_eval_print_loop(parser)

 The code first defines a ``PrattParser`` instance.
-It then passes that instance to a function which sets up the parser with the grammar and evaluation functions for the calculator language.
+It then passes that instance to a procedure which sets up the parser with the grammar and evaluation functions for the calculator language.

 Finally, the read-evaluate-print loop is called, passed the parser instance as an argument.
-The three functions above will be described shortly.
+The three procedures above will be described shortly.
 First, to give a preview of what the calculator does, here is a simple dialog of the program running::